sulis-hpc/sulis-hpc.github.io/appnotes/tinkerhp.markdown

 {{site.data.terminal.prompt}} module spider Tinker-HP/1.2
 ```

 Will printout its dependencies to be loaded prior the chosen `Tinker-HP` module.
-Currently (Jan 2022) there is no GPU version installed on Sulis, but it can be requested.
+Currently (Jan 2022) there is no GPU version installed on Sulis.
+Do please request a GPU build via the appropriate support mechanism should one be required.

 # Running Tinker-HP